-Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out-of-Network Optional Preventive Dental Benefits Prior authorization is not required.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of- Network Prior authorization is not required.
 The amounts you pay for these services do not apply to your yearly maximum out-of- pocket amount.
 You may get the following preventive dental services from any licensed dental provider in the United States.
-Covered services include (see the "Optional Preventive Dental Limitations and Exclusions" section below for details about limitations and exclusions): Services are 100% covered up to the maximum allowable charge.
+Covered services include (see the "Optional Preventive Dental and Optional Comprehensive Dental Limitations and Exclusions" section below for details about Services are 100% covered up to the maximum allowable charge.
 This is the maximum dollar amount covered by the plan for a covered dental service.
 You are responsible for paying the difference between the billed charges and the maximum allowable.
-Deductible None None Annual Benefit Maximum None None Routine exams.
-Limited to two exams per calendar year (1 per 6 months). \$0 co-pay. \$0 co-pay up to the maximum allowable charge.
-Dental Cleanings (Prophylaxis or Periodontal Maintenance).
-Limited to two cleanings per calendar year (1 per 6 months). \$0 co-pay. \$0 co-pay up to the maximum allowable charge.
-Bitewing x-rays (one set of four films). \$0 co-pay. \$0 co-pay up to the maximum allowable charge.
-Limited to two sets per calendar year (1 per 6 months).
-Full mouth x-rays and/or Panorex.
-Limited to one complete mouth series every five years. \$0 co-pay. \$0 co-pay up to the maximum allowable charge.
+Iimitations and exclusions):Deductible Noi ne Annual benefit maximum Noi Routine exams Limited to two exams per calendar year (1 per 6 months) \$0 copay \$0 copay up to the maximum allowable charge Dental cleanings (prophylaxis or periodontal maintenance) Limited to two cleanings per calendar year (1 per 6 months) \$0 copay \$0 copay up to the maximum allowable charge Bitewing x-rays (one set of four films) Limited to two sets per calendar year (1 per 6 months) \$0 copay \$0 copay up to the maximum allowable charge Full mouth x-rays and/or Panorex Limited to one complete mouth series every five years \$0 copay \$0 copay up to the maximum allowable charge